tarantool/doc/doc/book/admin/vshard_admin.rst

 ~~~~~~~~~~~~~~~~~~~~

 Originally, ``vshard`` had quite a simple ``rebalancer`` –
-one process on one node that calculated *routes* which should send buckets, how
+one process on one node that calculated *routes* that should send buckets, how
 many, and to whom.
 The nodes applied these routes one by
 one sequentially.